๐Ÿ“ Why Go Overhead?

 $199.95/yr

-Check Price →Full Review →* Affiliate link
+Check Price / Availability โ†’Full Review โ†’* Affiliate link

 FlightScope Mevo+

 27 metrics.
-Overhead mounting via third-party brackets.
+3D Doppler radar.
+Overhead mounting via third-party brackets โ€” not a native overhead design.

-The FlightScope Mevo+ is primarily a behind-the-ball radar unit, but it can be ceiling-mounted using third-party overhead brackets (such as those from Rain or Shine Golf or DIY solutions).
-When mounted overhead, it uses its 3D Doppler radar to capture 27 data metrics including club and ball data.
-The overhead placement works well in tight sim bays where floor space behind the hitting area is limited.
+When set up correctly in an overhead position, it uses its 3D Doppler radar to capture 27 data metrics including club and ball data.
+The overhead placement works in tight sim bays where floor space behind the hitting area is limited.
+The 27-metric data set is among the deepest available in this price range, but for a dedicated permanent ceiling installation, the purpose-built units above are a cleaner choice.

 Price